 Let’s assume you’ve chosen Salesforce Sales Cloud as a CRM to manage your sales-related processes.
 Next you need to opt for a Sales Cloud edition that suits your business best for making your Salesforce implementation a good venture.
 Salesforce editions differ greatly in terms of features, functional limitations and prices.
 The wrong choice may result either in insufficient coverage of your sales needs with CRM, or in massive spending on the advanced features you don’t really need.
-To help you avert such consequences, we’ve prepared a thorough Salesforce edition comparison based on our experience in providing Salesforce implementation services.
+To help you avert such consequences, we’ve prepared a thorough Sales Cloud edition comparison based on our Salesforce implementation experience.

 Overview of Salesforce Sales Cloud Editions